dsbaars/n17chat/README.md

 The app requires a Nostr extension like nos2x or Alby to be installed in the browser to function properly.
 This allows the app to request the user's public key and to sign events.

+### Nostr Extension Required

+n17.chat requires a NIP-07 compatible Nostr extension to function.
+If no extension is detected, users will be automatically redirected to `/no-extension` which provides:

+- Explanation of what NIP-07 is and why it's needed
+- List of popular Nostr extensions with download links
+- Step-by-step installation instructions
+- Real-time extension detection with refresh capability

+Popular extensions include:
+- **nos2x** - Chrome/Firefox extension
+- **Alby** - Bitcoin Lightning wallet with Nostr support

 ## Development

 ### Architecture